raulbojalil/flemu/README.md

 # Flemu

-A responsive web frontend for [Emulator JS](https://github.com/ethanaobrien/emulatorjs) powered by Flutter and Screenscraper.fr (for automatic downloading of game boxes).
+A responsive web frontend for [Emulator JS](https://github.com/ethanaobrien/emulatorjs) powered by Flutter, Node.js and Screenscraper.fr (for automatic downloading of game boxes).
 No database needed.

 ## Getting started